mnentwig/STDFoo/README.md

 - Scaling modifiers are not applied.
 The output data is bitwise identical to the original file contents.
 - NaN is used for missing data (skipped tests)
 - The testcase generator requires freestdf-libstdf.
-- Endianness conversion is not implemented.
+- Endianness conversion is not implemented, if somewhat prepared for (build separate executable for speed with reversed byte order in "stdfWriter::decode()")
-- tested with -std=c++1z (ISO C++17) which seems to be the default in current MinGW